zeratul2099/home_sensor_network/README.md

 Optionally you can collect outside temperature and humidity for you location via the Darksky-API (https://darksky.net).
 You need to get an Darksky-API-Key and enter it with your geolocation in the settings and then let weather_condition.py run per crontab (e.g. \*/15)

+Optionally you can define constraints (e.g. a maximum temperature per sensor) and get a notification over pushover.net if one of these constraints are violated.

 Dependencies:
  - python3
  - sqlalchemy